 If you are not satisfied with results on certain objects, you can select surfaces and/or nodes and perform partial re-bake using different settings by clicking Bake Selected.

 More flexibility in lighting control is available with the Additive Blending mode.
-You can use it to blend lighting of several voxel probes together and control them separately (e.g. make a separate voxel probe for an indoor emissive light source and blend it with another voxel probe with lighting baked from the sky, having the ability to enable and disable them separately).
+You can use it to blend lighting of several voxel probes together and control them separately (e.g. make a separate Voxel Probe for an indoor emissive light source and blend it with another Voxel Probes with lighting baked from the sky, having the ability to enable and disable them separately).

 Using Sun Color#